Essenceia/ethernet-physical-layer/tb/README.md

 These golden models will be compiled into a dynamically relocatable library that will be loaded at run time by the simulator.

-Depending on the simulator used set the path to the simulator library in the `tb/vpi/Makefile` :
+Taking into account the simulator you will be using check the path to the simulator library in the `tb/vpi/Makefile` through the `VPI_INC` variable.
-- `IVERILOG`
-- `VERILATOR`

 ### Full 40Gbe PCS